rstudio/rsconnect-jupyter/docs/docs/usage.md

  Bundle for your RStudio Connect server, ask your Jupyter Administrator if it can be added to the trusted system store.
-1. If the CA Bundle cannot be added to the trusted system store, you may select `Upload TLS Certificate Bundle` to upload the bundle to Jupyter, which will verify your secure connection to RStudio Connect.
+1. If the CA Bundle cannot be added to the trusted system store, you may select **Upload TLS Certificate Bundle** to upload the bundle to Jupyter, which will verify your secure connection to RStudio Connect.
-1. If you cannot obtain the CA bundle, you can disable TLS verification completely by selecting the `Disable TLS Certificate Verification` box.
+1. If you cannot obtain the CA bundle, you can disable TLS verification completely by selecting the **Disable TLS Certificate Verification** checkbox.
 Your connection to RStudio Connect will still be encrypted, but you will not be able to verify the identity of the RStudio Connect server.